 Prevention is the best relief, but sometimes unfortunate events occur.
 If you’ve suffered a dog bite, you need to know the owner’s obligations and your rights.

-Dog Owner Liability for Bites
+Dog Owner Liability in Seattle for Bites

 Owners of dogs that bite people or other animals can be subject to civil and criminal liability.
 The level of intent, which is also called “scienter,” necessary to make an owner liable changes depending on which state the bite happens in and the circumstances of the dog bite.